isomerpages/nlb-biblioasia/_holding-area/Maiden Lim and Her Sisters: Taoist Folk Goddesses of Singapore.md

 The caretaker also reveals the fate of Tan, the neighbour whose gossip caused her death.
 Supposedly, he went mad and killed himself by driving a nail into his own head.

 The most widespread version of the goddess’s tale, however, comes from television.
 In 1998, the Singapore Broadcasting Corporation (now Mediacorp) produced and aired the series Myths and Legends of Singapore (石叻坡传说), with the first episode titled “Lady of the Hill” (红山林姑娘), starring Fann Wong as Lin Guniang.
-It is this adaptation that currently serves as the primary reference for the goddess in online resources, such as Ronni Pinsler’s entry on his website, “The Book of Xianshen”,[^10] and Jave Wu’s blog, “International LSM Taoist Cultural Collegium”.
+It is this adaptation that currently serves as the primary reference for the goddess in online resources, such as Ronni Pinsler’s entry on his website, “The Book of Xianshen”,[^10] and Jave Wu’s blog, “International LSM Taoist Cultural Collegium”.[^11]

 In this retelling, Lin Guniang is depicted as living in the early to mid-19th century, dressed in a changshan (长衫).
 She is a practitioner of traditional Chinese medicine, while her jealously possessive husband, Ah Guang, is a hunter.
 When he accuses her of adultery, she jumps into a well, which then overflows with blood.
 After her death, her village is struck by a plague, but she returns as a spirit to aid the afflicted.